tourhunter-com/help-tourhunter-com/_articles-en/supplier_company.md

 title: Supplier company
 layout: article
 excerpt: Part of a post
-categories:
-- getting-started
-- suppliers
-subcategories:
-    getting-started: suppliers
+category: suppliers
 tags:
-- supplier
+- company-creation
 lang: en
 permalink: "/en/:name/"
 ref: supplier-company
+cat: some
 ---

 ### **Definition**

 Supplier is one of two types of companies available in the system.
 Supplier is a tour provider.
 He can create tours, book his tours, perform a transfer on the "Bookings > Transfer view" section, create tour bookings of other Suppliers.

-Also accepts bookings from Agents (see also [*Agent company*]({% link _articles-en/agent_company.md %})) and other Suppliers.
-Supplier has the same capabilities as the Premium Agent: book and add tours of other Suppliers to "My tours" in the "Marketplace > Admin view" section, make rates requests to other Suppliers.
+Also accepts bookings from Agents and other Suppliers.
+Supplier has the same capabilities as the Agent Premium: book and add tours of other Suppliers to "My tours" in the "Marketplace > Admin view" section, make rates requests to other Suppliers.

 Supplier have four types of subscription there are: Flex, Pro, Business, Enterprise. Аnd also have custom-tailored solution.